Package Leaflet: Information for the Patient

 Consult your doctor or pharmacist before starting to take meloxicam:

-Meloxicam has a delayed onset of action, inform your doctor if the effect of meloxicam is very weak or if you need rapid relief of pain.
+Meloxicam has a delayed onset of action, inform your doctor if the effect of meloxicam is very weak or if you need rapid relief from pain.

 Meloxicam may cause an increase in laboratory parameters.
 These alterations are, in most cases, mild and transient.
-If any laboratory alteration persists or becomes significant, your doctor will instruct you to stop taking the medication and will perform the necessary investigations.
+If any alteration of laboratory tests persists or becomes significant, your doctor should indicate that you interrupt the administration of the medicine and will carry out the appropriate investigations.

-In patients with diabetes or taking medications to increase potassium levels, potassium levels should be closely monitored.
+In patients with diabetes or being treated with medicines to increase potassium levels, careful monitoring of potassium levels should be performed.

 Meloxicam may mask the symptoms of an underlying infection.